Macchi C.200 Saetta: Eastern Front

 In August 1941, the Italian air force command dispatched a single air corps, formed from the 22º Gruppo Autonomo Caccia Terrestre with four squadrons and 51 C.200s to the Eastern Front with the Italian Expeditionary Corps in Russia; it was the first contribution of the Regia Aeronautica to the campaign.
 By 12 August 1941, all 51 C.200s had arrived at Tudora, Ștefan Vodă, near Odessa.
 On 13 August 1941, commanded by Maggiore Giovanni Borzoni and deployed in 359^{a}, 362^{a}, 369^{a}, and 371^{a} Squadriglia (Flights).
 On 27 August 1941, C.200s carried out their first operations from Krivoi Rog, achieving eight aerial victories over Soviet bombers and fighters.
 For a short time, the 22nd Gruppo was subordinated to Luftwaffe V. Fliegerkorps.
 Subsequently, they took part in the September offensive on the Dnieper; and as the offensive continued they operated sporadically from airstrips in Zaporozhye, Stalino, Borvenkovo, Voroshilovgrad, Makiivka, Oblivskaja, Millerovo, and their easternmost location, Kantemirovka, moving to Zaporozhye late in October 1941.

 Maintaining operations became increasingly difficult as winter took hold, the unit having not been furnished with the necessary equipment for conducting low-temperature operations; accordingly, flying was often impossible throughout November and December.
 In December 1941, 371^{a} Squadriglia was transferred to Stalino, but were replaced two days later by 359^{a} with 11 C.200s.
 On 25 December, the C.200s flew low-level attacks against Soviet troops that had encircled the Black Shirt Legion Tagliamento, at Novo Orlowka; and 359^{a} Squadriglia intercepted Soviet fighters over Bulawa, shooting down five without loss to themselves.
 On 28 December, pilots of 359^{a} claimed nine Soviet aircraft, including six Polikarpov I-16 fighters, in the Timofeyevka and Polskaya area, without loss.
 According to Cattaneo, during the course of the three-day long 'Christmas battle', a total of 12 Soviet fighters were downed by C.200s with only a single friendly aircraft lost.

 During February 1942, weather conditions had improved enough to allow for the resumption of full operations.
 From February onwards, the C.200 was employed in repeated attacks upon Soviet airfields at Liman, Luskotova, and Leninski Bomdardir.
 On 4 May 1942, the 22º Gruppo Autonomo Caccia Terrestre was withdrawn from active operation.
-The unit had flown 68 missions, taking part in 19 air combats and 11 ground attack missions.
+The unit had flown 68 missions, taking part in 19 air battles and 11 ground attack missions.
 The 22º Gruppo was credited with 66 enemy destroyed, 16 probables, and 45 damaged and was awarded a Medaglia d'argento al valor militare (Silver Medal for military valor).
 The group was replaced by the newly formed 21º Gruppo Autonomo Caccia Terrestre, composed of 356^{a}, 361^{a}, 382^{a}, and 386^{a} Squadriglia.
 This unit, commanded by Maggiore Ettore Foschini, brought new C.202s and 18 new C.200 fighters.
 During the Second Battle of Kharkov (12–30 May) the Italians flew escort for the German bombers and reconnaissance aircraft.